 The camera feels well built with a solid plastic body.
-The handgrip has a slightly rubberised feel to it helping grip with an indentation for your fingers.
-The rear of the camera has a small textured areas for the thumb, however this is not rubberised.
+The handgrip has a slightly rubberized feel to it helping grip with an indentation for your fingers.
+The rear of the camera has a small textured area for the thumb, however, this is not rubberized.
 The buttons and controls are all neatly placed so that you can reach them with your right hand, and on the left of the camera is simply the button to release the pop-up flash.

 There is a button on top to switch between the electronic viewfinder and the rear screen.
 The viewfinder is quite small, but does feature dioptre correction if needed.
 The view is reasonable, but you can tell that it is a budget digital camera due to the small size of the viewfinder.
 Using the electronic viewfinder will help get steadier shots when using the optical zoom, however you may find it uncomfortable to use for extended periods if you wear glasses.